sparcopen/opencon-dei-report/Contributing.md

 ### Start a discussion topic, for more general concerns (rather than specific edits) on Github
 Do you see an issue in the report but would rather have us write the copy for it?
 Do you have a general concern that you'd like to raise publicly for discussion before we add it to the report?
 We encourage you to [**post a new Github Issue**](https://github.com/sparcopen/opencon-dei-report/issues/new).
 How to do this:
 1. Make sure you have a Github account, and are logged in.
+They're free and need very little information to make!
 2. Click on the [Issues tab](https://github.com/sparcopen/opencon-dei-report/issues).
 3. Post your comment or feedback as an Issue by clicking "New Issue" in the upper right hand corner.